ethanptruong/cse15l-lab-report/LabReport1.md

 >I first tried to use the change directory or *cd* command to change the directory
 >to lecture 1 from the home directory.
 Using the *pwd* or "print working directory"
 >command to demonstrate my current folder is now lecture1.
 The command worked as
 >intended because the working directory was lecture 1.
+There was no error.

 >I then tried to use the cd command with no argument.
 As you can see, the folder before I used command was "/home/lecture1".
 After using the cd command with no argument, the directory was changed to the home directory as intended because there
 >was no argument.
 This is seen in line 8.
+There was no error.

 >Lastly, I used the cd command with a path to the "en-us.txt" file as the argument.
 >The working directory at the time was the home directory This resulted in an error
 >because this command was intended to change to a different directory and not a file.

 #this is ls in all its entirety
 ```